 Photo: Pantone’s Color of the Year 2020.
 Courtesy of Pantone

-And here it is!
-The Pantone Institute has announced its long-awaited color of the year for 2020 – and the choice is somewhat surprising.
-Not because Classic Blue doesn’t deserve the crown, but because it is a dramatic turn from the daring Living Coral of 2019.
+When the Pantone Institute announced its long-awaited color of the year for 2020, the choice seemed somewhat surprising.
+Not because Classic Blue didn’t deserve the crown, but because it was a dramatic turn from the daring Living Coral of 2019.

-Yet most decor enthusiasts will agree: There is nothing more universally liked than the color blue, while the dark, deep Pantone shade is even more versatile.
+Yet most decor enthusiasts agreed: There was nothing more universally liked than the color blue, while the dark, deep Pantone shade was even more versatile.

-Explaining its choice, Pantone argues that Classic Blue speaks of stability, peace and communication.
-It seems to be a reassuring chromatic decision for a world in constant turmoil.
-If favorite colors are also the expression of our deepest wishes, a shade that makes one feel confident and protected is the right choice in today’s world.
+Explaining its choice, Pantone argued that Classic Blue spoke of stability, peace and communication.
+It seemed to be a reassuring chromatic decision for a world in constant turmoil.
+We find this to be true: If favorite colors are also the expression of our deepest wishes, a shade that makes one feel confident and protected is the right choice in today’s world.